juanmanzanero/lion-cpp/CONTRIBUTING.md

 - Use ```// comment``` for comments instead of ```/*  comment */```
 - Add `const` statements whenever it applies.
 - Avoid manual dynamic allocation of variables (i.e. avoid using `new` and `delete`).
 Use `std::vector` and smart pointers instead.
-- Add comments in doxygen format.
+- Document well your code through comments in doxygen format.

 ### Classes